mhariszaffar/CareOn-UI-UX-Design/README.md

 # CareOn-UI-UX-Design
 UI/UX design case study and front-end prototype for CareOn, an AI-powered early health intervention platform for chronic &amp; elderly patients.
-# CareOn - UI/UX Design Case Study 🩺
+# Design Case Study 🩺

 CareOn is an AI-powered health monitoring platform designed to shift healthcare from a reactive crisis response to proactive, preventive care.
 This repository showcases my UI/UX design process and high-fidelity prototyping created for the Vyrothon hackathon at NUST.